wying3/how-to-run-tnf-cverifier-preflight-using-dci/README.md

 64 bytes from 192.168.30.1: icmp_seq=2 ttl=64 time=0.393 ms
 64 bytes from 192.168.30.1: icmp_seq=3 ttl=64 time=0.365 ms
 ```

-- **Scale out additional DCI Container for more users**
+### Scale out additional DCI Container for more users
   - if there are more users need to test for different CNF application
-    we can scale out additional DCI Container PODs if NAD has a range of more then one IP Addreses
+    we can scale out additional DCI Container PODs if NAD has a range of more than one IP Addreses
 ```diff
 + oc scale Deployment/dci-dci-container --replicas=2 -n dci
 deployment.apps/dci-dci-container scaled